fenglui/painting-landscapes-with-the-body/outline/04-step2-photoshop.md

     2. In that panel, click the icon left of the trash can to “create a new action”
     3. Name it Action 1 and click Record
     4. Select the paint bucket
-    5. Click to set the foreground color and type in hex color `#aaaaaa`
+    5. Click to set the foreground color and type in cloud hex color `#aaaaaa`
     6. Click to fill the white portion of your DeepLab image--watch where you click!
-    7. Click to set the foreground color and type in the hex color `#5fdbff`
+    7. Click to set the foreground color and type in the sky hex color `#5fdbff`
     8. Fill in the black portion of your DeepLab image with your new color--watch where you click!
     9. Save the image file: File → Save As (save into a new folder)
     10. Close the image file: File → Close